Journalism – Communications

 - Learn with guest speakers from the community and from large market radio stations, newspapers and TV networks.

-- Cap off your studies with on-the-job experience during an eight-week field placement.
+- Cap off your studies with on-the-job experience during a field placement.
 Placements have been completed at newsgathering organizations across the country including the Winnipeg Free Press, Windsor Star, Bracebridge Examiner/Gravenhurst Banner, CHEX-TV and CTV.

 Outstanding faculty make the difference